kloimhardt/site/mysite/log.md

 The main protagonist of this eposiode, mapv, takes functions with only one single argument.
 The function of the previous episode, log2a, takes three arguments.
 So those two do not fit together.
 But  log2a can be transformed in a way that makes it acceptable by mapv.
 This transformation is done by a helper function  called partial.

 # 14

+Ultimately, we'd like to get back to arbitrary step sizes, not just 1 but mybe 7 like with the notes before.

 The function partial takes a function as its first parameter (like mapv).
 It feeds this function partially with numbers, but leaves the last one open.
 Thus partial takes a function and returns a new function that actually has no name on its own.
 We will give it a name in due course.
 But in priciple, such an anonymous function is not a problem, as this new function is taken under its umbrella by mapv.

 # 15